zradke/PromiseZ/README.md

 You'll need one additional step, which can become two steps if you don't have [Homebrew](http://brew.sh/) installed.
 If not, first install Homebrew.
 Once that's done, run `brew install xctool`.
 [XCTool](https://github.com/facebook/xctool) is a neat little command line utility made by Facebook that really simplifies command line testing.

 In the main directory of the repo, just run `rake test` to run both iOS and OSX tests, or run `rake test:<ios/osx>` to just test one platform!

+This setup is taken almost directly from [AFNetworking's implementation](https://github.com/AFNetworking/AFNetworking/blob/master/Rakefile), and the associated [NSHipster article about unit-testing](http://nshipster.com/unit-testing/), so I'd highly recommend checking them out for more details.